Colours of Sindhi culture at PNCA

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Clad in bright and colourful dresses, which illuminated the stage, these artists presented their best.
+Clad in bright and colourful dresses, these artists presented their best.
 Renowned Sindhi vocalists Taj Mastani, Tufail Khan Sangrani, Alan Faqir Jr. Sada Bhar “Master Wali” Allah Dinu, Akbar Khamiso Khan entertained the audience with popular sufi music, songs and tunes of the region.